-For those who have a hard time finding canned pumpkin puree (I include myself), here is how you can make it at home.
+For those who want to use a more natural pumpkin puree when baking or have a hard time finding it canned (depending on where in the world you live this can be hard), here is how you can make it at home.

-It takes 3 easy steps: bake, process and drain.
+It takes only 1 ingredient and 3 easy steps: bake, process and drain.

 Although there are several ways to cook it, I strongly recommend the oven.